Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For quick hit, on-the-go studying, the Kaplan mobile app has some value, but apart from that, I don’t see it as a main study resource.

-Recently, the company also added a virtual reality study app as well covering over 1,000 science topics.
-You’ll need a Meta Quest 2 headset though for this app. 👎
+Recently, the company also partnered with Librarium to offer a virtual reality study app covering over 1,000 science topics.
+You’ll need a Meta Quest VR headset for this app.

 Kaplan Higher Score Guarantee